Menu

 Damascus

 Welcome to the world’s oldest continuously inhabited capital city.
-Here you’ll wander through the vibrant Al-Hamidiyah Souk, admire stunning Ottoman and Umayyad architecture, lose yourself in the winding alleys of the Old City and see a city shaping its new normal.
+Here you’ll wander through the vibrant Al-Hamidiyah Souk, admire stunning Ottoman and Umayyad architecture, and lose yourself in the winding alleys of the Old City – a place where history is visible at every turn.

 Al-Hamidiyah Souk